 Additionally, Snyder has served on numerous non-profit boards over his time in Nevada.
 He presently serves on the boards of The Smith Center (Chairman), Nathan Adelson Hospice (past Chairman), and the Governor’s Workforce Development Board.
 His past board service includes the Las Vegas Convention & Visitors Authority, Nevada Resort Association, American Gaming Association, United Way of Southern Nevada (Past Chairman and two-time chairman of the annual fundraising campaign), Nevada Development Authority (past Chairman), Council for a Better Nevada (past Chairman), and Tournament Players Club at Summerlin.

 Snyder is a cum laude graduate of the University of Wyoming (1969), with a Bachelor of Science degree in Business Administration.
-Snyder and his wife, Dee, have been married for more than 42 years, have three grown children and three grandchildren.
+Snyder and his wife, Dee, have been married for 44 years, have three grown children and three grandchildren.